NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

 * by adding a custom filter in the search bar
 * by clicking on one of the bars in the bar chart
-* by clicking on magnifier symbol in a field in a logline
+* by clicking on magnifier symbol in a field in a log line
 * by using Lucene within the search bar

 You can generate a filter bubble using an expression in the search field, choosing a category, deciding whether the expression should be contained, equal etc. and clicking the magnifier button.
-Clicking on one of the bars in the bar chart or on magnifier symbol in a field in a logline will generate a filter bubble, too.
+Clicking on one of the bars in the bar chart or on magnifier symbol in a field in a log line will generate a filter bubble, too.

 | Example:
 | The following search made use of the built-in custom filters and